GoodHuddle/help/theming.md

 The `.hbs` extension is just to indicate this layout uses Handlebars.
 We'll explain more about this below.

-## Using the `seed` theme

-The theme seed project can be obtained by cloning this repository.
-The theme skeleton is found in the `theme-seed` directory.
-The theme itself is in `theme-seed/src`.

--- more on this coming soon --

 ## Creating the `default-layout.hbs` file

 The `default-layout.hbs` file is the core of your theme.
 It is really just a standard HTML file with a little bit of custom markup added to it to let GoodHuddle know how to use it.